Laul0/Laul0/README.md

 -->

 - 🔭 I’m currently working as Microsoft 365 Architect/Consultant
-- 🌱 I’m currently learning about Unit Tests, CI/CD, Lint
+- 🌱 I’m currently learning about Viva, CI/CD, Automation
 - 👯 I’m looking to collaborate with passionated people
 <!-- - 🤔 I’m looking for help with ... -->
 - 💬 Ask me about SharePoint, SPFx, PowerShell, CLI for Microsoft 365 and more...